studiohsoftware/DualProgrammableOscillator/README.md

-# Model258e
+# Dual Programmable Oscillator
-Files for 258e Dual Oscillator
+Files for the Dual Programmable Oscillator